Investment Office · · 24 min read

 India was the standout performer.
 Double-digit growth in both deal value and count.
 A healthy IPO market providing real exit options.
 Growing domestic consumption.
 India became the region's largest exit market in 2024, surpassing Greater China for the first time.

 Southeast Asia offers growth characteristics but smaller deal sizes and less developed exit markets.
-Temasek's $10 billion private credit entity launched in late 2024 signals growing institutional infrastructure.
+Temasek's $10 billion private credit entity, launched in late 2024, signals growing institutional infrastructure.

-A Practical Framework
+Practical Framework

 Once you're in the deal flow, how do you separate genuine opportunities from disasters?